mts-public/feature-characterization-for-profile-surface-texture/README.md

 # Feature Characterization
-The algoritm is based on the definitions in ISO 21920-2.
+The algorithm is based on the definitions in ISO 21920-2.

-A documentation of the algorihtm can be found here: *DOI*
+This repo is the companion code for [Feature Characterization for Profile Surface Texture](https://arxiv.org/abs/2406.06381).

 ## Watershed Segmentation
-In the following are some illustrations to show idea of watershed segemenation.
-For more information see documentation.
+In the following are some illustrations to show the idea of watershed segmentation.
+For more information, see the paper.

 <!-- ### Method to determine watersheds in 2.5D data set
 <div align="center">